-- 1) The combination of contextEngineID and pduType is used to determine which application has registered for this request or notification. - 2) If no application has registered for the combination, then - a) The snmpUnknownPDUHandlers counter is incremented. - b) A Response message is generated using the abstract service primitive:

-'''

-result =

--- SUCCESS or FAILURE

-preparekesponseMessage(

-IN messageProcessingModel -- as provided by MP module

-IN securityModel -- as provided by MP module

-IN securityName -- as provided by MP module

-IN securityLevel -- as provided by MP module

-IN contextEngineID -- as provided by MP module

-IN contextName -- as provided by MP module

-IN pduVersion -- as provided by MP module

-IN PDU -- as provided by MP module

-IN PDU -- as provided by MP module

-prepareResponseMessage(

-IN maxSizeResponseScopedPDU -- as provided by MP module

-IN stateReference -- as provided by MP module IN statusInformation -- errorIndication plus

--- snmpUnknownPDUHandlers OID

--- value pair.

-OUT transportDomain -- destination transportDomain

-OUT transportAddress -- destination transportAddress

-OUT outgoingMessage -- the message to send

-OUT outgoingMessageLength -- its length

-'''

-- c) If the result is SUCCESS, then the prepared message is sent to the originator of the request as identified by the transportDomain and transportAddress. - d) The incoming message is discarded without further processing.
-Message Processing for this message is complete. - 3) The PDU is dispatched to the application, using the abstract service primitive:

-'''

-processPdu(

--- process Request/Notification

-IN messageProcessingModel -- as provided by MP module

-IN securityModel -- as provided by MP module

-IN securityName -- as provided by MP module

-IN securityLevel -- as provided by MP module

-IN contextEngineID -- as provided by MP module

-IN contextName -- as provided by MP module -- as provided by MP module

-IN maxSizeResponseScopedPDU -- as provided by MP module

-IN stateReference \operatorname{--} as provided by MP module

--- needed when sending response

-'''
+- The combination of contextEngineID and pduType is used to determine which application has registered for this request or notification. - 2) If no application has registered for the combination, then: - a) The snmpUnknownPDUHandlers counter is incremented. - b) A Response message is generated using the abstract service primitive:

+result = SUCCESS or FAILURE

+prepa areResponseMessage(

+IN messageProcessingModel as provided by MP module

+IN securityModel as provided by MP module

+IN securityName as provided by MP module

+IN securityLevel as provided by MP module

+IN contextEngineID as provided by MP module

+IN contextName as provided by MP module

+IN pduVersion as provided by MP module

+IN PDU as provided by MP module

+IN maxSizeResponseScopedPDU as provided by MP module

+IN stateReference as provided by MP module

+IN statusInformation errorIndication plus

+snmpUnknownPDUHandlers OID

+value pair.

+OUT destTransportDomain destination transportDomain

+OUT destTransportAddress destination transportAddress

+OUT outgoingMessage the message to send

+OUT outgoingMessageLength its length

+)

+- c) If the result is SUCCESS, then the prepared message is sent to the originator of the request as identified by the transportDomain and transportAddress.
+The transport used to send the outgoingMessage is returned via destTransportDomain, and the address to which it was sent is returned via destTransportAddress. - d) The incoming message is discarded without further processing.
+Message Processing for this message is complete.

+3) The PDU is dispatched to the application, using the abstract service primitive:

+processPdu(- process Request/Notification n

+IN messageProcessingModel - as provided by MP module

+IN securityModel - as provided by MP module

+IN securityName - as provided by MP module

+IN securityLevel - as provided by MP module

+IN contextEngineID - as provided by MP module

+IN contextName - as provided by MP module

+IN pduVersion - as provided by MP module

+IN PDU - as provided by MP module

+IN maxSizeResponseScopedPDU - as provided by MP module

+IN stateReference - as provided by MP module

+- needed when sending response е

+)